-The posterior distributions obtained by using different datasets are in good agreement with each other, and the different parameter distributions are all remarkably consistent (even though in some cases shifts between the peaks of the different marginal distributions are apparent).
-However the quadrupole moment of the star remains essentially unconstrained, its probability distributions being almost flat between $\alpha \simeq 1.5$ and $\alpha \simeq 4$.
-This is to be expected for two reasons: firstly, the quadrupole moment gives a sub-leading contribution to the spacetime metric relative to mass and spin; and secondly, the effect of the quadrupole moment is largest on the $\nu{\rm nod}$ frequency - which we do not consider in this work - while ν{φ} and $\nu{\rm per}$ are only weakly affected by its variation.
+Median and 90% Values for the Parameters of the Sources Analyzed and $\alpha \simeq 4$.
+This is to be expected for two reasons: first, the quadrupole moment gives a sub-leading contribution to the spacetime metric relative to mass and spin; and second, the effect of the quadrupole moment is largest on the ν{nod} frequency-which we do not consider in this work-while ν{φ} and ν{per} are only weakly affected by its variation.
 However, it should be noted that adopting the approach described here with a larger set of QPO doublets would allow the quadrupole moment to be better constrained.
-The box plot shown in Fig. 2 supports the use of our approach together with the RPM model: it is clearly seen that the median of the distributions are all consistent with each other, and the interquartile ranges overlap with good accuracy.
+The box plot shown in Figure 2 supports the use of our approach together with the RPM model: it is clearly seen that the median of the distributions are all consistent with each other, and the interquartile ranges overlap with good accuracy.